Read about our Delphi Tour experience in Greece. Delphi Greece is one of the most discussed places in the world.

 It is very easy to be at Delphi.
 In under 2.5 hours you will be there from Athens, if you decide to drive a car.
 Leaving the highway, you will enjoy the Greek countryside driving to Delphi.

 Arahova is just 15 minutes from Delphi, while the seaside small cities of Itea, Galaxidi or Antikyra are in a 20 minutes driving distance.
 You can get from the mountain to the beach very fast.

 If you go to Antikyra, make sure to eat at any of the -two- fish taverns of this village (Dolphins and Valaouras).
 We ate at Dolphins.
 The highlight will be to enjoy your coffee or ice-cream in Saloon Cafe/Bar, right next to the sea and next to the beach.
 Highly recommended!

 We had lunch and coffee in Antikyra, and decided to spent the remaining of the day and an overnight stay at the picturesque village of Galaxidi.

-The Galaxidi Seaside Village
+After the Delphi Tour: The Galaxidi Seaside Village

 Galaxidi is famous for 3 things: The really picturesque environment, lots of options for great food close to Delphi and Arahova, plus being the famous location for the Greek Halloween festivities called “Alevromoutzouromata”.